BHP names packaging guru MacKenzie as new chairman

-SYDNEY/MELBOURNE Mining giant BHP on Friday named successful packaging executive Ken MacKenzie as its next chairman, handing him the job of tackling calls to dump its oil business and overhaul the board.
+SYDNEY/MELBOURNE (Reuters) - Mining giant BHP on Friday named successful packaging executive Ken MacKenzie as its next chairman, handing him the job of tackling calls to dump its oil business and overhaul the board.

 MacKenzie, 53, succeeds Jac Nasser from Sept.
 1, after activist shareholders have challenged the world's biggest miner to revamp its structure and improve returns.